-9. Dean of Students
+10. Dean of Students

 The dean of students office (Walb 111, 260-481-6601) may be contacted regarding any problem you are experiencing.
 Either direct assistance or referral to the appropriate individual or office will be provided.
 In addition, the dean and assistant dean handle student conduct problems, advise students of their rights and responsibilities, provide assistance in pursuing grade appeals and student complaints, assist in processing late full withdrawal requests, and serve as an advocate for students and their issues.
-The dean also oversees the student government association, personal counseling services, Services for Students with Disabilities, and the Center for Women and Returning Adults.
+The dean also oversees the Personal Counseling Services, Child Care Center, and Services for Students with Disabilities.

-10. Disabilities, Services for Students with
+11. Disabilities, Services for Students with